 So, overall, there are much better choices for WordPress Google Analytics plugins.
 The best one?
 ExactMetrics.

 ExactMetrics is the best premium WordPress analytics plugin.
-With ExactMetrics, there’s a whole list of things you can set up and monitor in Google Analytics (both Universal Analytics and GA4) and your WordPress dashboard.
+With ExactMetrics, there’s a whole list of things you can set up and monitor in Google Analytics and your WordPress dashboard.

 Our most popular features include: